CrazyForks/DebDroid/README.md

 # DebDroid - Debian On Android

+> [!IMPORTANT]
+> Earlier versions of the project contained a critical issue in `lib/librandom.so` that prevented syscall arguments from being forwarded correctly.
+This fix ensures that X11, DBus, GLib, and several other programs now run properly within the Debian environment.
+Users are strongly encouraged to update DebDroid to the latest version.
+The update does not interfere with existing DebDroid setups.

 > [!WARNING]
 > This project only supports `aarch64`.
 It will terminate immediately if run on a different architecture.